UCL-BLIC/PRC2_CLAP/README.md

         fi
 done
 ```
-This produces one BAM file per sample
+This produces one BAM file per sample, and these final BAM files were copied to RDS in `/rdss/rd01/ritd-ag-project-rd01v9-shend55/CLAPAnalysis_output_repsMerged`.

 # STEP 4a: Analysis following Guo's methodoilogy